 Mariina Skala – Mary’s Rock

-To bask in a sunset on our first day exploring, Northern Hikes took us to Mary’s Rock, a lookout point very few visitors ever find.
+To bask in a sunset on our first day exploring, we headed to Mary’s Rock, a lookout point very few visitors ever find.
 Once a watchtower used to spot forest fires Mariina Skala is now where local lovers, poets, and photographers go to bid farewell to the setting sun.

 The hike up to Mary’s is pretty strenuous, although it does not require the sort of vertical climbing the Bandit’s Keep did.
 The views are well worth the effort, presenting anyone who undertakes the task brilliant vistas and the potential for lovely sunsets.

 We bid farewell to the sun from our vantage point high above the countryside, and then made a slow return back down for a dinner and a much deserved beer.

 Gabrielina Stezka – Gabriela’s Trail